mijp1/castep-docs/docs/tutorials/Bands_and_DOS/Plotting/Optados/DOS.md

 As the quality of the optados calculation is increased these two values should converge to the same answer.

+## Other Output Files

-Finally, optados shifts the Fermi level to 0 eV for the output files.
+Finally, Optados shifts the Fermi level to 0 eV for the output files - let's have a look at the other 2 files generated.

 The DoS is written to `Si2.adaptive.dat`.
 This contains 5 columns - the 1st is the energy, the 2nd is the up-spin DoS, the 3rd is the down-spin DoS, the 4th is the up-spin integrated DoS, and the 5th is the down-spin integrated DoS.
 If instead `SPIN_POLARIZED : FALSE` were set in the `param` file, there would only be 3 columns: energy, DoS and integrated DoS.